Syncaidius/Syncaidius/README.md

 On the game development side of the things, I have previously released two mobile games.
 These are [Physworks](https://www.youtube.com/watch?v=Y9pp6E56uNQ) on Windows Phone 7 _(now defunct)_ and [Fizz Filler](https://play.google.com/store/apps/details?id=com.stoneleafstudios.fizzfiller&hl=en&gl=US) on Android.
 I'm currently developing my own game engine in my spare time, named [Molten](https://github.com/Syncaidius/MoltenEngine), with the goal of using it to develop new games in the future.

 I'm pretty good with C++, but not amazing.
 I'm very proficient with using the DirectX graphics API but still learning DirectX 12 and Vulkan.
-They're complicated beasts!
+They're complicated beasts of APIs!

 Feel free to contact me via GitHub if you have any questions.
 You can also find me on the following channels:
 <p align="center">